AG11101/Pizzeria_Project_Clone/README.md

 }
 `
 ## Implementation
-> 🚧: Briefly describe your technology stack, which apps were used and for what.

 Frontend: Built with Budibase, used to create the user interface and manage actions via no-code components.